 As a general rule, the earlier you book, the more likely you are to get the time slot that you want.
 We often book out about a week ahead of time, and the more popular spots on Saturdays and weekday evenings can often book out even quicker.

 7. Do you use piercing guns or needles?

-At The Piercing Urge we use single use, sterilised, hollow piercing needles, sometimes referred to as blade needles.
+At The Piercing Urge we only use single use, sterilised, hollow piercing needles, sometimes referred to as blade needles.
 These are the safest and least painful way of getting pierced.
-We do not use medical “catheter” needles or piercing guns, even for earlobes.
-If you would like to know more on why piercing guns are bad, then please view this section on The Association of Professional Piercers website.
+We do not use medical “cannula” needles or piercing guns, even for earlobes.
+If you would like to know more on why piercing guns are not safe, then please view this section on The Association of Professional Piercers website..

 8. Will my piercing bleed?

-Some piercings can bleed a little after they are done but generally there is no or very little bleeding.
-However if it does bleed (which is nothing to be concerned about), it’s only for a few moments.
+Some piercings can bleed a little after they are done, though it is different for each person.
+Most of the time there is very little to no bleeding.
+However, if there is some bleeding it is nothing to be concerned about.

 9. What is the risk of infection?